 Leighton Buzzard school judged as 'Good' but Ofsted states mark 'might not be as high' if inspection was graded

+Leighton Buzzard school rated 'Good' by Ofsted - but faces beind downgraded if it doesn't improve

+Inspectors said the mark could have been lower if inspection was graded

-A Leighton Buzzard school has been judged as Good by Ofsted, although inspectors suggested its mark could have been lower if the inspection was graded.
+A Leighton Buzzard school has been judged as Good by Ofsted – but inspectors said its mark could have been lower if the inspection was graded.

 Praising the school, the report states: "pupils know that teachers will listen to their worries" and that "any bullying issues are followed up."
 It also says that "pupils are encouraged to read widely" and praises science experiments for helping students to "quickly acquire knowledge".
 For SEND, it adds: "Leaders make effective use of education, health and care (EHC) plans to identify and support pupils with higher levels of SEND."

-Noting areas for improvement, the report states: "in some subjects, the curriculum does not identify precisely enough the subject-specific knowledge pupils need to know; there are a small minority of pupils who consistently do not meet the school’s behaviour expectations; some pupils with SEND do not have specific enough strategies and targets identified."
+But the report also adds: "in some subjects, the curriculum does not identify precisely enough the subject-specific knowledge pupils need to know; there are a small minority of pupils who consistently do not meet the school’s behaviour expectations; some pupils with SEND do not have specific enough strategies and targets identified."

 The school was last visited in 2016, when it received a graded inspection and was judged to be Good in all categories.
 An ungraded inspection usually follows around four years after, but due to Covid-19, the academy was unable to receive its visit until six years later.